Rev. Fr. James Joseph Gilmore

-James Joseph Gilmore was born on January 9th, 1891 in Ballyhaunis, Co.
+James Joseph Gilmore was born on 9th January 1891 in Ballyhaunis, Co.
 Mayo.

-He entered the Juniorate at Blackrock College during 1951 to study for his matriculation.
-He was Professed in Kimmage Manor during 1917.
-From his time at St. Mary’s in Rathmines he attended university prior to his graduation with a B. A.
+He entered the juniorate at Blackrock College in 1951 to study for his matriculation.
+He was professed in Kimmage Manor during 1917.
+He spent time at St. Mary’s in Rathmines.
+During 1920 he attended university prior to his graduation with a B. A.

-The following year he was appointed to the Vicariate of Kilmanjaro in East Africa.
-The fact that half of his luggage had been mislaid in London was perhaps a foretaste of his travelling troubles as the story was told of his insistence on following Mayo time when his mission carriers team (whom he also could not understand their language) wished to travel very early in the morning to miss the mid – day sun: he deeply regretted his decision during the twenty – mile hike to Kilema!
+The following year he was appointed to the vicariate of Kilmanjaro in East Africa.
+The fact that half of his luggage had been mislaid in London was perhaps a foretaste of his travelling troubles as the story was told of his insistence on following Mayo time when his mission carriers team (he also could not understand their language) wished to travel very early in the morning to miss the midday sun: he deeply regretted his decision during the twenty – mile hike to Kilema!

 When Fr.
-Gilmore suffered a stroke during 1956, he decided to resign the Presidency the following year.
+Gilmore suffered a stroke during 1956: he decided to resign the presidency the following year.
 According to reports one of the abiding effects of his illness was an impaired memory.
-This led to some embarrassing and humorous incidents that, because of Fr Gilmore’s jovial and loveable disposition, have passed into the Spiritan repertoire of fioretti to be retold at reunions.
-For example: on one occasion he volunteered to represent the Community at a special funeral service.
-On being asked late that evening how things went, he replied: “Oh the jumping was magnificent.”
-He had followed the crowds to the Horse Show by mistake!
+This led to some embarrassing and humorous incidents that, because of Fr.
+Gilmore’s jovial and loveable disposition, have passed into the Spiritan repertoire of ‘fioretti’ to be retold at reunions.
+For example: on one occasion he volunteered to represent the community at a special funeral service.
+On being asked late that evening how things went, he replied: ‘Oh the jumping was magnificent.’
+He had followed the crowds to the horse show by mistake!

 Friends of Fr.
-Gilmore reported that “He was a holy man who loved his daily mass and office; a quiet man with a twinkle in his eye and a ready chuckle on his lips.”
+Gilmore reported that ‘He was a holy man who loved his daily mass and office; a quiet man with a twinkle in his eye and a ready chuckle on his lips.’